When you think of what to do and see in New York, you inevitably think of Manhattan, its lights and skyscrapers.

-- The new World Trade Center (also known as One World), built after the terrorist attack on the Twin Towers
+- The new World Trade Center (where the One World Observatory is located), built after the terrorist attack on the Twin Towers.

-- Trinity Church, an architectural oasis among so many modernist skyscrapers
+- Trinity Church, an architectural oasis amidst so many modernist skyscrapers

-- Battery Park, with the piers that set course to the Statue of Liberty
+- Battery Park, with the piers to set sail for the Statue of Liberty

-New York is a multicultural city where different religions, races, and cultures coexist.
-If after attending a Gospel mass you want to keep exploring the city's diversity, at 133 Canal Street in Chinatown is located the Mahayana Buddhist temple, with the largest Buddha in New York measuring 16 feet high.
+New York is a multicultural city where different religions, races and cultures coexist.
+If after attending a Gospel mass you want to complete this mystical experience in the city, at 133 Canal Street in Chinatown is located the Mahayana Buddhist temple, with the largest Buddha in New York measuring 5 meters high.

 What to see or do in Chinatown

-- In addition to the Buddhist temple, you can enter the Chinese Museum in America to learn about the history of this community in the United States
+- In addition to the Buddhist temple, you can enter the Chinese Museum in America in order to learn about the history of this community in the United States.

-- You can stroll through quiet Columbus Park
+- You can stroll through its quiet Columbus Park.

 Here is a compilation of the best things to do in Chinatown so you don't miss anything.